alx-neuron-x/qa-test/README.md

 UID 0 acts as the baseline reference.
 It must be running as a real miner with a model deployed on Chutes.ai.
 The validator reads UID 0's model from on-chain data — there is no hardcoded baseline model.
 Whatever model UID 0 runs becomes the baseline automatically.

-The remaining validator settings (`DOCKER_TIMEOUT`, `INFERENCE_TIMEOUT`) have sensible defaults and typically do not need changes.
-EMA smoothing (alpha = 0.02) and batch size (up to 10 miners per round) are hardcoded in the validator.
-See the Environment Configuration Reference below for the full list.
+The remaining validator settings (`DOCKER_TIMEOUT`, `MAX_DOCKER_CONCURRENT`) have sensible defaults and typically do not need changes.
+EMA smoothing (warmup alpha = 0.05 for first 20 rounds, then stable alpha = 0.02) and batch size (up to 10 miners per round) are hardcoded in the validator.
+See the [Environment Configuration Reference](#environment-configuration-reference) for the full list.

 ### Starting the Validator